jponko/HF-Clothesline-Antenna-and-Controller/README.md

 #### Motor Control with Rotary Encoder
 ![MotorControl](encoder.jpg)

-The TCST2103-photo interrupters detectors used as a quadrature position encoder.
+The TCST2103-photo interrupter detectors used as a quadrature position encoder.
 The detector PCB is mounted using an L-bracket.

 ![MotorControl](mc-cover.jpg)